flutter/website/src/get-started/fwe/user-input.md

 ## Build your own interactive widget with GestureDetector

-If none of the above widgets fit the functionality what you're looking for, you can add interactivity to your own widget using GestureDetector.
+If none of Flutter's widgets fit the functionality for what you're looking for, you can add interactivity to your own widget using `GestureDetector`.

 * Video: [GestureDetector (Widget of the Week)][]
 * Documentation: [Taps, drags, and other gestures][]